I Know What I Like (In Your Wardrobe)

-"I Know What I Like (In Your Wardrobe)" was the first charting single by the rock band Genesis.
+"I Know What I Like (In Your Wardrobe)" was the first charting single by English rock band Genesis.
 It was drawn from their 1973 album Selling England by the Pound.
-The single was released in the UK in February 1974, and became a minor hit in April 1974, when it reached number 21 in the UK Singles Chart.
+The single was released in the UK in February 1974, and became a minor hit in April 1974, when it reached number 21 in the UK singles chart.

-Production
+Writing and recording

 The song's lyrics concern a young man, Jacob, who is employed as a groundsman and who says that he does not want to grow up and do great things, being perfectly happy where he is, pushing a lawn mower.
-Betty Swanwick's painting The Dream, which was used for the Selling England album cover, alludes to the song; Swanwick added the mower to the original painting at the band's request.
+Betty Swanwick's painting The Dream, which was used for the Selling England by the Pound album cover, inspired the lyrics; Swanwick added the mower to the original painting at the band's request.

 The song, inspired by the Beatles, has a psychedelic rock sound, using hand percussion rhythms and a riff from Steve Hackett that originated from a jam between Hackett and Phil Collins.
 Keyboardist Tony Banks used a note played on the low end of the Mellotron during the intro and ending to imitate the sound of a lawn mower.
+Banks wrote the vocal melody to the chorus.
+Most of the vocals were layered with both Peter Gabriel and Phil Collins singing the same lines in order to make the sound stronger.

-Reviewing the song in The Guardian in 2014, Stevie Chick said "Clocking in at a shade over four minutes, "I Know What I Like" rises with a heat-haze shimmer, before locking into a groove akin to Traffic’s "Hole in My Shoe", a hippy reverie that fits the song’s slacker vibe like a pair of tailored bell-bottoms.
-The song’s anti-hero is a misfit, like all the others in the Gabriel-era songbook, a drop-out happy with his lawnmowing life, despite the disapproving whispers of his suburban neighbours.
+Reviewing the song in The Guardian in 2014, Stevie Chick said "Clocking in at a shade over four minutes, 'I Know What I Like' rises with a heat-haze shimmer, before locking into a groove akin to Traffic's 'Hole in My Shoe', a hippy reverie that fits the song's slacker vibe like a pair of tailored bell-bottoms.
+The song's anti-hero is a misfit, like all the others in the Gabriel-era songbook, a drop-out happy with his lawnmowing life, despite the disapproving whispers of his suburban neighbours.
 His rebellion is soundtracked by a nagging, lazy sitar lick, a woozy singalong chorus, and a flute solo that Pan's People doubtless interpreted through the medium of dance when the song appeared on Top Of The Pops after reaching No 21 in the charts."

-B-side production

-Twilight Alehouse, the B-side, was originally developed by the band somewhere between 1970 and 1971, being played in live shows since the Nursery Cryme era.
-Twilight Alehouse was a live favorite, but a 1972 concert in Belgium is the only recorded footage of the song being played live.

-Twilight Alehouse was also played during the Nursery Cryme, Foxtrot, and Selling England by the Pound Tours before never being played again.
-This fully developed version has been re-released and changed many times, with one version on a rare Charisma Records anniversary LP only released in Italy, containing a version of Twilight Alehouse without the flute intro and a un-released version of "Watcher of the Skies".

-The song itself, at almost 8 minutes long, starts with the tale of a man who drinks to forget his sorrow, which then segues at 5:15 into an extended instrumental ending.